 8. Area or site where soil archives are no longer present: no requirement for archaeological preliminary investigation.

-For more information about the CHI, contact the Municipality of Aalten at (0543) 49 33 33 or at gemeente@aalten.nl.
+For more information about the CHI, please contact the municipality of Aalten on (0543) 49 33 33 or via gemeente@aalten.nl.